GateSolutionsAssuranceProtocolProofDocsPricingRequest pilot

 The obligation: Continuous risk identification, evaluation, and mitigation across the AI lifecycle.

 How EP satisfies it: Every receipt carries the policy version that authorized it.
-Risk register and policy graph are queryable through the Trust Explorer.
+Receipts and entity trust profiles are queryable through the Trust Explorer.

 Art.
 10